0xPolygonMiden/miden-vm/docs/src/intro/overview.md

 Having only 16 elements to describe public inputs and outputs of a program may seem limiting, however, just 4 elements are sufficient to represent a root of a Merkle tree which can be expanded into an arbitrary number of values.

-For example, if we wanted to provide a thousand public input values to the VM, we could put these values into a Merkle tree, initialize the stack with the root of this tree, initialize the advice provider with the tree itself, and then retrieve values from the tree during program execution using `mtree.get` instruction (described [here](../user_docs/assembly/cryptographic_operations.md#hashing-and-merkle-trees)).
+For example, if we wanted to provide a thousand public input values to the VM, we could put these values into a Merkle tree, initialize the stack with the root of this tree, initialize the advice provider with the tree itself, and then retrieve values from the tree during program execution using `mtree_get` instruction (described [here](../user_docs/assembly/cryptographic_operations.md#hashing-and-merkle-trees)).

 In the future, other ways of providing public inputs and reading public outputs (e.g., storage commitments) may be added to the VM.